gliderlabs/registrator/docs/user/run.md

 The `-resync` options controls how often Registrator will query Docker for all containers and reregister all services.
 This allows Registrator and the service registry to get back in sync if they fall out of sync.
+Use this option with caution as it will notify all the watches you may have registered on your services, and may rapidly flood your system (e.g. consul-template makes extensive use of watches).

 ## Registry URI